 Last but not least, get it ready the night before the comp.
 Charge the batteries, check if it is working.

 Some good GPS information:

-Also check out Flybubble's range of flight instruments designed for competitions
+Also check out Flybubble’s range of flight instruments suited for competitions (check for specific functionality).

 Right, you’re about 95% ready for the comp … read on!

 Understanding flying tactics will enhance your performance in the tasks.
 Later on, as you gain more competition airtime, you should expand and explore the flying tactics more.